-610.2 Adopting a risk-based approach
+610.3 Adopting a risk-based approach

-- While no system can be expected to detect and prevent all ML/TF activities, practices must establish and implement adequate and appropriate AML/CFT controls (including client acceptance policies and procedures), taking into account factors such as: - types of client involved and their geographical locations - services/ products offered - mode of delivery of the service/ product; and - size of the practice.
+- 610.3.1 While no system can be expected to detect and prevent all ML/TF activities, practices must establish and implement adequate and appropriate AML/CFT PPC (including client acceptance policies and procedures), taking into account factors such as: - Customer risk and country risk, i.e. types of client involved and their geographical locations - Product/ service/ transaction risk, i.e. services/ products offered - Delivery/ distribution channel risk, i.e. mode of delivery of the service/ product